fluxnetart/fluxnetart.github.io/_pages/program.md

 <h4>Why <i>flux</i>ART?</h4>

 The bridge between scientific advances, healthy ecosystems, and climate action is constructed through our collective imagination and calls for collective healing.
-This includes how scientists, artists, and the public experience Earth system science to reimagine and relate to the complexities and uncertainties of the biosphere.
+This includes how scientists, artists, and the public experience Earth system science and relate to the complexities and uncertainties of the biosphere.
 While both scientists and artists share a creative curiosity to observe and interpret how the world works, scientific outreach efforts often fail to lead society to fully feel and understand environmental change in a way that is empowering.
 This in turn limits the segment of the population that is inspired by science and driven to contribute to sustainable futures.

-To break these barriers and transform climate imaginaries and environmental futures, the <i>flux</i>ART, initiative aims to contemplate this biosphere’s breath, both to illuminate flux science in the general public’s experience and to strengthen communication between academics and society toward more actionable research.
+To break these barriers and transform climate imaginaries and environmental futures, the <i>flux</i>ART, initiative aims to contemplate this biosphere’s breath and reimagine our relationship with environmental change – both to illuminate flux science in the general public’s experience and to strengthen communication between academics and society toward more actionable research.

 <h4>What is FLUXNET?</h4>